KARAMALA143/Git_hub_Tutorial/README.md

-# Git_hub_Tutorial
+# Git_Tutorial
-Trying to learn basics of Git-hub
+Trying to learn basics of Git and Git-hub